 Your water may break.
 When your water breaks take note of the, time of rupture, color of the fluid and the odor.
 The water should be clear or slightly pink. ( A greenish or bloody color can indicate a problem with the baby and you will need to see the doctor immediately)

-Early labour is unpredictable.
+Early labor is unpredictable.
 For first time mothers, the average length varies from hours to days.
 It’s often shorter for subsequent deliveries.
 Unless your contractions increase in frequency and intensity you would prefer staying at home rather than spending extra hours in hospital.
-For many women, early labour isn’t uncomfortable.
+For many women, early labor isn’t uncomfortable.
 Try to stay calm and relaxed

 How can one maintain comfort?

 Keep upright and gently active.
-This will progress your labour and help your baby descend into the pelvis and help the cervix dilate.
+This will progress your labor and help your baby descend into the pelvis and help the cervix dilate.
 E.g. you can go for a walk

 Take a shower or bath